uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

     - componentDidMount() will fire exactly after render()! so you're saying that your render function returns null, which means render function executes

 ## 8.lists & keys
-- You can build collections of elements and include them in JSX using curly braces {}
+- You can build collections of elements and include them in JSX using curly braces `{}`
 - you’ll be given a warning that a key should be provided for list items.
   - A `key` is a special string attribute you need to include when creating lists of elements.
 - Keys help React identify which items have changed, are added, or are removed.
   - Keys should be given to the elements inside the array to give the elements a stable identity
   - Keys only make sense in the context of the surrounding array.
-  - A good rule of thumb is that elements inside the map() call need keys.
+  - A good rule of thumb is that *elements inside the map() call need keys*.
 - The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.
   - Most often you would use IDs from your data as keys
   - When you don’t have stable IDs for rendered items, you may use the item index as a key as a last resort
-  - We **don’t recommend** using indexes for keys if the order of items may change.
-This can negatively impact performance and may cause issues with component state.
+  - We *don’t recommend* using indexes for keys if the order of items may change.
+    - This can negatively impact performance and may cause issues with component state.
   - If you choose not to assign an explicit key to list items, then React will default to using indexes as keys.
 - Keys used within arrays should be unique among their siblings.
   - However they don’t need to be globally unique.